David Ivon Jones: The Witwatersrand uprising (1913)

 During his time in the SALP, many events in South African politics would force him to reconsider his Liberal and Christian beliefs, and pushed him to become a revolutionary communist and an atheist.
-In May/June 1913 the British military crushed an uprising of white workers near Witwatersrand, plunging the province into a civil war.
+From May to June 1913, white miners near Witwatersrand rioted in protest over their working conditions before the riots were suppressed by the police and military.
 The strike started as a peaceful event at the New Kleinfontein mine, with miners angry and bitter over issues of work time and deaths by disease.
 Soon afterwards, martial law was declared to stop attempts by workers to start a general strike, events that further pushed Jones's political beliefs towards Marxist socialism.
 The government immediately sent troops to crush the strike and using dragoons to indiscriminately fire their guns towards fleeing civilians, killing 20 and wounding 200–400.
 The government's murder of unarmed and innocent civilians would plunge Johannesburg into further chaos, crowds rioted and burnt down the railway station and the Star newspaper.
 Rioters also looted the city centre, and anti-Indian violence began spreading across South Africa.
 Hearing of these events, Jones left his job as a clerk in a power station and dedicated himself to supporting unionised miners.
 The SALP also became a target of government oppression, with the party's printing machines destroyed and their offices raided by government troops.
-During this time Jones barely escaped being arrested and deported.
+During this time, Jones barely escaped being arrested and deported.